sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Collector:

 : A piece of software that acquires information about one or more target endpoints by conducting collection tasks.
-A collector provides acquired information in the form of collection results via a set of registered capabilities that can be discovered by other SACM components.

-: A collector can be distributed across multiple endpoints, e.g. across a target endpoint and a SACM component.
-The separate parts of the collector can communicate with a specialized protocol, such as PA-TNC {{RFC5792}}.
-At least one part of a distributed collector has to take on the role of a provider of information by providing SACM interfaces to propagate capabilities and to provide SACM content in the form of collection results.

 Configuration:

-: A non-volatile subset of the endpoint attributes of a (target) endpoint that is intended to be unaffected by a normal reboot-cycle.
+: A non-volatile subset of the endpoint attributes of a endpoint that is intended to be unaffected by a normal reboot-cycle.
-Configuration is a type of imperative guidance that is stored in files (files dedicated to contain configuration and/or files that are software components), directly on block devices, or on specific hardware components that can be accessed via corresponding software components.
-Modification of configuration can be conducted manually or automatically via management (plane) interfaces that support management protocols, such as SNMP or WMI.
-A change of configuration can occur during both run-time and down-time of an endpoint.
-It is common practice to scheduled a change of configuration during or directly after the completion of a boot-cycle via corresponding software components located on the target endpoint itself.

-: Examples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.
+: TODO: why non-volatile? (does volatility even matter?)

 Configuration Drift:

-: The discrepancy of a target endpoint's endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
-Configuration drift exists for both hardware components and software components.
-Typically, the frequency and scale of configuration drift of software components is significantly higher than the configuration drift of hardware components.
+: The disposition of endpoint characteristics to change over time.

 Consumer:

-: A consumer is a SACM role that is assigned to a SACM component that contains functions to receive information from other SACM components.
+: Is a SACM Role that contains functions to receive information from other SACM Components.

 Content Element: